back search

 4. Constipation relief

 Dragon fruit is rich in fibres.
-Consuming dragon fruit during pregnancy can help pregnant women with frequent constipation.
+Eating dragon fruit during pregnancy can help pregnant women with frequent constipation.
 Constipation and gas are common complaints for pregnant women, especially in the first three months of their pregnancies.

 5. Increases hemoglobin (hb) levels